openhab/openhab-webui/bundles/org.openhab.ui.cometvisu/README.md

 ## Known problems

-Plugin that use custom PHP code, do not work when you use this binding to serve the CometVisu, currently these are:
+Plugins that use custom PHP code, do not work when you use this binding to serve the CometVisu, currently these are:

 * Direct influxdb support in diagrams
 * TR064 plugin (use openHABs TR064 binding instead)